With more than 270 stores across 19 different countries, American Apparel gradually became one of the largest clothing manufacturers in America.

 Rather than expanding even further and turning over profits in the millions, American Apparel stopped making a profit in 2009 and the business began to struggle.

-Dov Charney admitted in 2010 that there were several stores which should never have been opened around the world, while the press believed the expansion of new stores to be far too quick.
+Dov Charney admitted in 2010 that there were several stores that should never have been opened around the world, while the press believed the expansion of new stores to be far too quick.

 Photographs were often taken by regular people rather than professionals, with Dov Charney himself stepping behind the camera for many of them.